MDAnalysis/mdanalysis/README.rst

 Guide for Developers
 ====================

-To setup a development environment and run the testsuite you can use this guide_.
+To set-up a development environment and run the test-suite you can use this guide_.
 If you are a new developer who would like to start contributing to MDAnalysis as a start you can increase our code coverage, the guides explain how to find uncovered code.